Study Confirms Validity of Pittsburgh Compound-B in Identifying the Toxins Associated with Alzheimer’s Disease

 University of Pittsburgh researchers report findings in journal Brain

 PITTSBURGH , March 26, 2008 — A groundbreaking study conducted by University of Pittsburgh Alzheimer’s disease researchers reported in the journal Brain (currently online) confirms that Pittsburgh Compound-B (PiB) binds to the telltale beta-amyloid deposits found in the brains of patients with Alzheimer’s disease.
 The finding is a significant step toward enabling clinicians to provide a definitive diagnosis of Alzheimer’s disease in living patients.
-For a free-access link to the PDF version of the online article, please click here.
+Open a free-access PDF version of the online article.

 Until now, the beta-amyloid deposits to which PiB binds have been confirmed, without question, only in the autopsied brains of patients afflicted with Alzheimer’s.
 The new findings, which correlate PiB-identified beta-amyloid deposits from living patients to their post-mortem autopsy results, will ultimately aid in the early diagnosis of Alzheimer’s, help clinicians monitor the progression of the disease and further the development of potential treatments.